morele-hub/DS_Individual_Project/README.md

 ### Does combining plywood and steel prices into a Construction Cost Index improve predictions over plywood alone?

-Plywood prices can be noisy because of things specific to the lumber market like mill fires, Canadian tariffs, or log supply issues.
+Plywood prices can be noisy because of things specific to the lumber market like mill fires or log supply issues.
 Steel comes from a completely different supply chain, blast furnaces, scrap metal, global trade, so I thought combining them might smooth out some of that commodity-specific noise and give a more stable signal.
 The question is whether adding steel actually helps or if plywood already captures everything useful on its own.

 ---